 Christopher Trakas, “an elegant baritone with a commanding sound” (NYTimes) enjoys a free spirited and all encompassing career noted for its eclecticism and consistent excellence.
 In opera, concert and theatre, on television, radio and recordings, Mr. Trakas has impressed audiences around the world with his deeply felt and intensely communicative art.
-On venues large and small, from the Metropolitan Opera to Joe’s Pub, he has performed a vast repertoire ranging through the works of Bach, Handel, Mozart, Beethoven, Shakespeare, Cervantes, Rossini, Schubert, Schumann, Wagner, Brahms, Strauss, Mahler, Wolf, Mussorgski, Rachmaninoff, Chausson, Faure, Debussy, Ravel, Poulenc, Vaughan Williams, Britten, De Falla, Obradors, Piazzola, Jobim, Villa-Lobos, Menotti, Gershwin, Ellington, Ives, Copland, Barber, Bernstein, Blitzstein, Bolcom, Musto, Del Tredici, Rorem, Foreman and Adams<—!break—>
+From the Metropolitan Opera to Joe’s Pub, he has performed a vast repertoire ranging through the works of Bach, Handel, Mozart, Beethoven, Shakespeare, Cervantes, Rossini, Schubert, Schumann, Wagner, Brahms, Strauss, Mahler, Wolf, Mussorgski, Rachmaninoff, Chausson, Faure, Debussy, Ravel, Poulenc, Vaughan Williams, Britten, De Falla, Obradors, Piazzola, Jobim, Villa-Lobos, Menotti, Gershwin, Ellington, Ives, Copland, Barber, Bernstein, Blitzstein, Reiman, Kim, Bolcom, Musto, Del Tredici, Rorem, Foreman and Adams.

-As winner of the Naumburg Award – sharing first prize with Dawn Upshaw – Chris is a distinguished recitalist and has performed at major venues with such distinguished pianists as James Levine (Schuman and Ravel – Ravinia Festival), David Del Tredici in the world premiere of the pianist/composer’s “Love Addiction” at Merkin Hall, Francois Duchable (Winterreise – Newport Music festival) and James Tocco (Ives and Bernstein – Detroit Chamber Music).
-A frequent guest artist wth the Boston Chamber Music Society he performed the world premiere of Earl Kim’s “7th Dream” (with Ms. Upshaw) as well as music of Ravel, Schumann, Mahler, Eisler and Korngold.
-His recordings include Poulenc with Dalton Baldwin and his Naumburg Award Debut disc with Steven Blier.
+As winner of the Naumburg Award – sharing first prize with Dawn Upshaw – Chris is a distinguished recitalist and has performed at major venues with such distinguished pianists as James Levine (Schuman and Ravel – Ravinia Festival), David Del Tredici in the world premiere of the pianist/composer’s “Love Addiction” at Merkin Hall, Francois Rene Duchable (Winterreise – Newport Music festival) Ruth Laredo and James Tocco (Ives and Bernstein – Detroit Chamber Music).
+A frequent guest artist wth the Boston Chamber Music Society he performed the world premiere of Earl Kim’s “7th Dream” (with Ms. Upshaw) as well as Ravel, Schumann, Mahler, Eisler and Korngold and returned in 2013 for Le Bal Masqué (Poulenc) and Chansons Madécasses (Ravel).
+Recordings include Poulenc with Dalton Baldwin and his Naumburg Award Debut disc with Steven Blier.
 Along with Dame Felicity Lott and Ann Murray, Mr. Trakas recorded the complete songs of Chausson with pianist Graham Johnson.
-He shared duo recitals with Lorraine Hunt Lieberson , Amy Burton and pianists John Musto, Glenn Parker and Steven Blier on Lincoln Center’s Great Performers series and toured with American Ballet Theatre singing Kindertotenlieder on stage in Tudor’s “Dark Elegies”, subsequently broadcast on PBS’s Dance in America.
-As a noted champion of new music, Mr. Trakas has sung world premieres by such noted composers as Bolcom, Del Tredici, Menotti, Musto, C. Berg, Zebrowsky, Cipullo and Kapilow, among others.
-He premiered Walter Arlen’s cycle “The Poet in Exile” (Milosz) at NYC’s Museum of Jewish History with Toronto’s Award winning ARC Ensemble.
+He shared duo recitals with Lorraine Hunt Lieberson and Amy Burton with pianists John Musto, Glenn Parker and Steven Blier on Lincoln Center’s Great Performers series and toured with American Ballet Theatre singing Kindertotenlieder on stage in Tudor’s “Dark Elegies”, subsequently broadcast on PBS’s Dance in America.
+As a noted champion of new music, Mr. Trakas has sung world premieres by such noted composers as Bolcom, Del Tredici, Menotti, Musto, Kim Zebrowsky, Cipullo and Kapilow, among others.
+More recently he sang Walter Arlen’s cycle “The Poet in Exile” (Milosz) at NYC’s Museum of Jewish History with Toronto’s Award winning ARC Ensemble.

 Mr. Trakas holds BA and MM degrees in music history, organ and voice from Eckerd College and the University of Houston.
-He has taught on the voice faculties of the North Carolina School of the Arts and SUNY Stony Brook and has given master classes in song literature at the Juilliard School and many colleges and Universities throughout the USA.
-His teachers have included Elena Nikolaidi, Marlena Malas, Glenn Parker, Arthur Levy and Myron McPherson.
+He was visiting professor of Voice at Florida State University and also taught on the voice faculties of the North Carolina School of the Arts and SUNY Stony Brook.
+He has also directed master classes in song literature at the Juilliard School and many colleges and Universities throughout the USA.
+His principal teachers include Elena Nikolaidi, Marlena Malas, Myron MacPherson and Bonnie Hamilton.